 With Four Canary Islands, Fuerteventura, Gran Canaria, Tenerife and Lanzarote, you may think that some Island-hopping is in order, but this isn't the case.
 Each of the islands has plenty to offer tourists, with many of them having fascinating geographical traits such as hot springs and in some areas black volcanic sand due to their location so close to Africa.
 With relatively low airline prices from most of Europe, this is the perfect spot for a bit of winter sunshine.

 Cyprus is a country with a rich and fascinating history.
 The cultured among us can enjoy museums and historic attractions dating back centuries.
-If you want a standard ‘beach’ holiday, Cyprus is a great option for this too.
-Not only does it stay warm through the winter with temperatures often hitting 20 degrees Celsius even in the cooler months, Cyprus has notoriously warm winter sea, which tends to stay a comfortable temperature having been heated by the summer sun.
+If you want a standard ‘beach' holiday, Cyprus is a great option for this too.
+Not only does it stay warm through the winter with temperatures often hitting 20 degrees Celsius even in the cooler months, but Cyprus has also a notoriously warm winter sea, which tends to stay a comfortable temperature having been heated by the summer sun.

-Amazing things to do in Cyprus include following the incredible tales of Aphrodite, enjoying the country’s amazing coastline with a boat tour or visit ancient ruins.
-Cyprus isn’t the biggest island out there but it certainly has loads to do.
+Amazing things to do in Cyprus include following the incredible tales of Aphrodite, enjoying the country's amazing coastline with a boat tour or visiting ancient ruins.
+Cyprus isn't the biggest island out there but it certainly has loads to do.
 Of course, if you do just want to laze on the beaches and enjoy the amazing mezze-style food then this is always an option too!

 Greece is another country with a truly fascinating history and culture.
 The Greek Islands are scattered around quite a lot, but southern islands such as Crete are increasingly popular through the winter months due to their relatively warm temperatures.
 Greece isn't going to be roasting hot all through the winter, but if you have come from a country in the North of Europe or a colder part of America it can feel quite temperate.
 There is always something to see and do in pretty much any of the major Greek Islands.
 Crete, for instance, is supposedly the birthplace of Zeus and is the perfect place to learn about Greek mythology and gods.

 Another big tick in the box for the Greek islands is the people.
 Anyone who has ever been to Greece will likely tell you what an incredible nature its citizens have.
 Greek people often love being hosts and will go out of their way to help you and make you feel at ease.
 Greece also has some of the most underrated cuisines in the world, while you are there be sure to check out the Souvlaki and an authentic Moussaka.
 If you looking for a great place to stay check out the Aquila Atlantis Hotel Heraklion.

 Malta is a relatively small island, and if you aren't from Europe you could be forgiven for never having heard of it.
 However, the chances that you have seen Malta in a travel magazine without knowing it are relatively high as it has some truly beautiful sights and stunningly clear water.